 Yet, pure vanilla gives us one of the most complex tastes in the world, having well over 250 organic components creating its unique flavor and aroma.

-As a chef, I’m often asked what type of vanilla I use in my baking.
+We’re often asked what type of vanilla we use in my baking.
 In reality, there are rhymes and reasons to my final choices.
 Sometimes it is intended use, sometimes taste and occasionally it’s a purely economic choice.
 They’re all valid.

 For example, an imitation vanilla is perfectly acceptable when it’s in the recipe as a background flavor, such as in chocolate brownies.
 But when the flavor of the recipe IS vanilla (ice cream, panna cotta, crème brulee), buy the best you can afford, and buy a flavor you like.